 The Lime (bright yellowish green) Bamboo leaves piece in this color is new for 2020, and in only 3 other sets.

-Second inner bag of Bag 2 parts: New Satin trans azure 1x1 round tiles and new in coral 5-petal flowers.
+Second inner bag of Bag 2 parts: New Satin trans azure 1x1 round tiles and new in coral 5-petal flowers, as well as new in bright yellow.
 The light pink are rare, only in 3 other sets.
 The 1x3 plate with 2 knobs (double jumper) in Nougat are only otherwise in one Star Wars set.

 I placed three 4x8 plates to give you an idea of how big Instruction Book #2 is -- with 123 pages!
 Inside is the pre-2020 style, which is back to an un-named mini-doll showing you should build in a tableon page 1; the progress of building bar along the bottom is gone.